Tuxxego/.Tux-Extender/README.md

 # Tux Extender

 An module for .Tux that extends/ fixes some features.
+This does require .tux

 # Is this required?